freedomofpress/securedrop/docs/install.md

-ecureDrop Installation Guide
+SecureDrop Installation Guide
 =============================

 Before installing SecureDrop, you should make sure you've got the environment properly set up.

-* You must have two servers — called the `Source Server` and the `Monitor Server`, with [Ubuntu Server installed](/ubuntu_config.md).
+* You must have two servers — called the `App Server` and the `Monitor Server`, with [Ubuntu Server installed](/ubuntu_config.md).

 * You must have a DVD configured as a Live DVD for the Tails operating system.

-* Each Admin must have 2 USB sticks — one will be used for transfering files and the other for their Tails OS peristent storage.
+* Each Admin must have a device capable of running the google-authenticator app and 2 USB sticks — one will be used for transferring files and the other for their Tails OS persitent storage.

-* Each Journalist must have 2 USB stick — one will be used for the Tails OS's persistent storage for their `Tails Workstation`, the other for transfering files.
+* Each Journalist must have a device capable of running the google-authenticator app and 2 USB sticks — one will be used for the Tails OS's persistent storage for their `Tails Workstation`, the other for transferring files from their `Tails Workstation` to the `Air-Gapped Viewing Station`.

-* Each Airgapped `Air-Gapped Viewing Station` must have 2 USB sticks — one will be used for the Tails OS's persistent storage to store the application's private key.
-The other to transfer files to the air-gapped `Air-Gapped Viewing Station` to the corporate network for publication purposes.
+* Each `Air-Gapped Viewing Station` must have 2 USB sticks — one will be used for the Tails OS's persistent storage.
+The other to transfer files from the `Air-Gapped Viewing Station` to the corporate network for publication purposes.

-* You must have two external hard drives for cold storage of submitted documents, and the application's gpg keyring.
+* You must have two external hard drives for cold storage of submitted documents and the application's gpg keyring.

-* Finally, you should have selected two secure passphrases for different components of the `Viewing Station`: one for the persistent volume and one for the PGP keypair.
+* Finally, you should have selected two secure passphrases for different components of the `Air-Gapped Viewing Station`: one for the persistent volume and one for the PGP keypair.
 If your organization doesn't yet have a good password policy, [you really should have one](http://howto.wired.com/wiki/Choose_a_Strong_Password).

-## Viewing Station
+## Air-Gapped Viewing Station

-The `Viewing Station` will be air-gapped (never connected to the Internet) and will run the [Tails operating system](https://tails.boum.org/).
+The `Air-Gapped Viewing Station` will be air-gapped (never connected to the Internet) and will run the [Tails operating system](https://tails.boum.org/).
 Because Tails is a live GNU/Linux distribution that runs off of removable media, this computer does not need a hard drive.

 You will need to create an PGP keypair for the SecureDrop application.
 When sources upload documents, they get encrypted to this public key.
-Journalists use this secret key to decrypt these documents on the `Viewing Station`.
+Journalists use this secret key to decrypt these documents on the `Air-Gapped Viewing Station`.
 Additionally, you will add the personal PGP public keys for each journalist to this computer.
 After a journalist is done viewing documents and ready to move them to their `Journalist Workstation` to finish work before publication, you will encrypt the documents with the journalist's personnel public key.

 ### Remove Hard Drive